-A: Exceeds expectations B: Meets expectations C: Getting there D: Not there yet F: Insufficient Comprehensibility Your essay is clear and comprehensible Your essay is mostly clear and comprehensible Your essay is somewhat comprehensible Your essay is often unclear and difficult to read Insufficient evidence to evaluate 9-10 pts.
+A: Exceeds B: Meets C: Getting D: Not there F: Insufficient expectations expectations there yet Comprehensibility Your essay is clear and comprehensible Your essay is mostly clear and comprehensible Your essay is somewhat comprehensible Your essay is often unclear and difficult to read Insufficient evidence to evaluate 9-10 pts.
 8 pts.
 7 pts.
 6 pts.
 0-5 pts.
 Corrections You have made all of the necessary corrections to address: General Accuracy Targeted Structure Vocabulary You have made a large number of the necessary corrections to address: General Accuracy Targeted Structure Vocabulary You have made some of the necessary corrections to address: General Accuracy Targeted Structure Vocabulary You have made insufficient corrections to address: General Accuracy Targeted Structure Vocabulary You have not made corrections or there is insufficient evidence to evaluate 18-20 pts.
 16-17 pts.
 14-15 pts.
 12-13 pts.
 0-11 pts.
-Overall quality of finished product This is an excellent project 9-10 pts.
-This is a good project 8 pts.
-This is a solid project is not where it needs to be 7pts.
-This project is not where it needs to be 6 pts.
-This is an insufficient project
+Overall quality of finished product This is an excellent project This is a good project This is a solid project This project is not where it needs to be This is an insufficient project 9-10 pts.
+8 pts.
+7pts.
+6 pts.
+0-5 pts.